Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 |Total Non-Image Page Size||141.3 KB||136 KB|

-Note — all of these numbers include GeneratePress — the HTTP requests and code sizes are not just from the plugins.
+Note: All of these numbers include GeneratePress — the HTTP requests and code sizes aren’t just from the plugins.

 How to Improve the Performance of Both Plugins

-I tested both plugins in their default state, but both plugins also give you features to help you further improve the performance of your galleries.
+I tested both plugins in their default state, but both also give you features to help you to improve the performance of your galleries.

 For example, both Modula and Envira Gallery have built-in lazy loading features.
-I didn’t enable these for the initial tests, but they would make a big improvement by waiting to load your gallery’s images/videos until a user scrolled to the point of interacting with the gallery.
+I didn’t enable these for the initial tests, but they’d make a big improvement by waiting to load your gallery’s images/videos until a user scrolled to the point of interacting with the gallery.

-This is definitely a nice feature to have…but I think you’d be better off implementing this at the site level for all of your images, rather than just your gallery images.
-To that end, you could achieve something similar by just using the ShortPixel plugin and then setting up a CDN for all your images.
-You could use StackPath, KeyCDN, Bunny CDN, or other CDN networks.
-Or, you could use ShortPixel’s Adaptive Images plugin or Optimole.
+This is definitely a nice feature to have, but I think you’d be better off implementing this at the site level for all of your images, rather than just your gallery images.
+To that end, you could achieve something similar by just using the ShortPixel plugin and then setting up a CDN for all of your images.
+You could use StackPath, KeyCDN, Bunny CDN or other CDN networks.
+Or, you could use ShortPixel’s Adaptive Images plugin, or Optimole.